-Parameter Туре Datatype Description TRFUNC IN CHAR(1) Trace control function to be performed.
-The valid values are: 'S' - set trace flags to the exact value specified by the TRFLAGS parameter.
-'E' - enable the trace flags specified by the TRFLAGS parameter, without changing any other flags.
-'D' - disable the trace flags specified by the TRFLAGS parameter, without changing any other flags.
-TRFLAGS IN BINARY INTEGER Trace flags.
-Turn on TRACE_LEVEL.
-Refer to Appendix A "Gateway Initialization Parameters for SNA Protocol" in the Oracle Procedural Gateway for APPC Installation and Configuration Guide for more information if your protocol is SNA.
-Refer to Appendix B of the Oracle Procedural Gateway for APPC Installation and Configuration Guide if your protocol is TCP/IP.
+Table 6-0 TUATOT L Parameter 3 Parameter Туре Datatype Description CONVID IN RAW(12) For a gateway using SNA: Conversation identifier returned by the PGAINIT function to be used to identify the conversation.
+For a gateway using TCP/IP: Socket file descriptor returned by the PGAINIT function to be used to identify the conversation.
+TRFUNC IN CHAR(1) Trace control function to be performed.
+The valid values are: $^\prime \mathrm{S}^\prime$ - set trace flags to the exact value specified by the TRFLAGS parameter. $^\prime \text{E}^\prime$ - enable the trace flags specified by the TRFLAGS parameter, without changing any other flags. $^\prime \text{D}^\prime$ - disable the trace flags specified by the TRFLAGS parameter, without changing any other flags.
+TRFLAGS IN BINARY Trace flags.
+INTEGER Turn on TRACE_LEVEL.
+Refer to Appendix A, "Gateway Initialization Parameters for SNA Protocol" in the Oracle Database Gateway for APPC Installation and Configuration Guide for AIX 5L Based Systems (64-Bit), HP-UX PA-RISC (64-Bit), Solaris Operating System (SPARC 64-Bit), and Linux x86 or Oracle Database Gateway for APPC Installation and Configuration Guide for Microsoft Windows for more information if your protocol is SNA.
+Refer to Appendix B, "Gateway Initialization Parameters for TCP/IP Communication Protocol" in the Oracle Database Gateway for APPC Installation and Configuration Guide for AIX 5L Based Systems (64-Bit), HP-UX PA-RISC (64-Bit), Solaris Operating System (SPARC 64-Bit), and Linux x86 or Oracle Database Gateway for APPC Installation and Configuration Guide for Microsoft Windows.